news-r/nltk4r/README.md

 #>  9 environment NN
 #> 10 for         IN
 #> # … with 13 more rows
-pos <- pos_tag(tokens, to_r = FALSE)
+pos <- pos_tag(tokens)

 # Identify named entity
 chunks <- ne_chunk(pos)

-# book data for examples
+# convert to text
-(txt <- books("text1"))
+txt <- nltk_text(tokens)
-#> <Text: Moby Dick by Herman Melville 1851>

-# generate text
+# generate
 txt$generate()
-#> long , from one to the top - mast , and no coffin and went out a sea
-#> captain -- this peaking of the whales . , so as to preserve all his
-#> might had in former years abounding with them , they toil with their
-#> lances , strange tales of Southern whaling . at once the bravest
-#> Indians he was , after in vain strove to pierce the profundity . ?
-#> then ?" a levelled flame of pale , And give no chance , watch him ;
-#> though the line , it is to be gainsaid . have been
+#> for Statistical Computing . and graphics supported by the R Foundation
+#> for Statistical Computing .
+R Foundation for Statistical Computing .
+#> software environment for statistical computing and graphics supported
+#> by the R Foundation for Statistical Computing .
+Statistical Computing
+#> . computing and graphics supported by the R Foundation for Statistical
+#> Computing . by the R Foundation for Statistical Computing .
+Foundation
+#> for Statistical Computing . the R Foundation for Statistical Computing
+#> . for statistical computing and graphics supported by the R Foundation
+#> for Statistical Computing . statistical computing and graphics
+#> supported by the R Foundation for Statistical Computing . the
 ```